ofthekings12/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Welcome to Jungle!
+A mini e-commerce application built with Rails 4.2.

+Come browse our unique, highly exclusive products and home decor that will have those closest to you asking "where the @$#% did you get that?"

+## Checkout the GIF below for a quick demo:

 ## Additional Steps for Apple M1 Machines